Columbia Zone Fishing

 Estuary Boats (Tongue Point to Buoy 10):

 Weekend checking showed 737 adipose fin-clipped coho and one adipose fin-clipped steelhead kept, plus 493 unclipped coho, 129 Chinook and one unclipped steelhead released for 242 boats (733 anglers).

 Lower Columbia River:

 Catch and release only.
 Weekend checking showed two legal and nine sublegal sturgeon released for one boat (four anglers).

 Sturgeon creel sampling summaries and catch estimates for Bonneville, The Dalles, and John Day pools: WDFW Mid-Columbia River mainstem sport sampling summary

-Weekly checking showed nine walleye kept for two boats (five anglers).
+Weekend checking showed five walleye kept for three boats (five anglers).

 Northwest | Southwest | Willamette | Central | Southeast | Northeast | Snake | Columbia | Marine